 In those days learning to drive didn’t involve getting a license so one afternoon when Arthur was 18, Walter said he would teach him how to drive.
 They drove about an hour and when they got back Arthur knew how to drive.
 Next morning Arthur suggested to Tigs who was 17, that they should drive to Epsom Downs some five miles away.
 Arthur said that he could teach Tigs when they got to the Downs and then Arthur would drive back.
 On their way back, Arthur said, ”I can never understand anyone wanting to go more than 30 mph!”
 They were now both experienced drivers and never looked back!
 Arthur would drive his own car until he was 93 years old.

-Towards the end of his life James only wanted to have Mabel to look after him even though there was a nurse in the background if needed.
+Towards the end of his life James only wanted Mabel to look after him even though there was a nurse in the background if needed.

 The challenges were soon made real for the whole family as Mabel took decisions to downsize selling the Lancia and Court House in Banstead and moving the family to Stone House, a smaller home in Caterham. this must have been a huges wrench as they had only lived there a short time.